 Another highly recommended resource is Dr. Allen Power’s book Dementia beyond Disease: Enhancing Wellbeing.
 Each chapter is dedicated to each of the seven domains.

-CMS actually included the Eden Domains of Well-being in the “new” (2016) regulations.
+Did you know CMS included the Eden Domains of Well-being in the new, 2016, regulations?

 To ensure that facilities implement an ongoing resident centered activities program that incorporates the resident’s interests, hobbies and cultural preferences which is integral to maintaining and/or improving a resident’s physical, mental, and psychosocial well-being and independence.
 To create opportunities for each resident to have a meaningful life by supporting his/her domains of well-being – security, autonomy, growth, connectedness, identity, joy and meaning.

 Since we started this series CMS added this to its guidance referencing the Eden Alternative,

 Opportunities for each resident to have a meaningful life may be created by supporting his/her domains of well-being (e.g., security, autonomy, growth, connectedness, identity, joy and meaning) as identified by the Eden Alternative philosophy of care.
 More information may be found at: http://www.edenalt.org/about-the-eden-alternative/theeden-alternative-domains-of-well-being/ ) (10-21-22)